vyruss/pg_statviz/README.md

 ## Usage

-The extension can be used by superusers, or any user that has `pg_monitor` role privileges.
+The extension can be used by superusers or any user that has `pg_monitor` role privileges.
 To take a snapshot, e.g. from `psql`:

     SELECT pgstatviz.snapshot();